pandosme/doreme/README.md

 # Overview
+Node-Red is already included the official Rasibian images.
+If you only need Node-Red, use that.
+More information can be found on https://nodered.org.

-Optimized for Raspberry Pi and includes pre-configured container for Node-Red, Mosquitto Broker and Mongo Database.
+This repository is to simplify installation when you need Noder-Red, Mosquitto MQTT broker and a Mongo database.
+It also enable creating multiple instances on a single Rasberry Pi.
+You can run this on any machine that have docker and docker-compose though it is optimized for Raspberry Pi.
+It includes pre-configured container for Node-Red, Mosquitto Broker and Mongo Database.
 Node-red also include a number of additional common nodes such as Axis device node and dashboard.

 There is no authentication on any service.
-Authentication is added for production systems by editing nodered/settings.js and mosquitto/config/mosquitto.conf
+Authentication is added for production systems by editing nodered/settings.js and mosquitto/config/mosquitto.conf.

 Open docker ports:
   * 1880: Noder-red
   * 1883: Mosquitto broker
   * 27017: Mongo Database

+You can adjust the port numbers by editing docker-compose.yaml

 ## Install Docker & GIT
 If you do not have Docker or GIT installed, read preperations.md